jcmayoral/some_scripts/README.md

-this repository contains scripts with some ideas under developmenti for robotics application, mainly navigations.
+this repository contains scripts with some ideas under development for robotics application, mainly navigations.

-Feel free to contribute...
+Feel free to contribute or ask.

-The documentations is on the way
+Regards,

+Jose